-If you are a Beany client, we offer a specialised bookkeep service for small businesses.
+If you are a Beany client, we offer a specialised bookkeep.

 What can I claim as an expense in my business?

 This should be easy, but can get complicated.
 And time consuming too.

 You can claim any expense which is directly linked to the production of your business income.